jeads/datasource/README.md

                the statement is executed.

-* ``executemany`` - When set to true, placeholders can be a list of lists of parameters for MySQL-python's executemany function.
+* ``executemany`` - When set to true, placeholders can be a list of lists of parameters for mysqlclient's executemany function.
 This is very useful for multi-row inserts.

 * ``limit`` - A limit to append to the sql as LIMIT integer.